 Exhibit Number Description of Exhibit 1.1 Form of Underwriting Agreement.
 3.1 Form of Amended and Restated Certificate of Incorporation of the Registrant to be adopted.
 3.2 Form of Amended and Restated Bylaws of the Registrant to be adopted.
 4.1 Form of Common Stock Certificate.
 5.1 Form of Opinion of SNR Denton US LLP, counsel to the Registrant, with respect to the legality of securities being registered.
 10.1† Alliance Agreement between Monster Worldwide Inc. and the Registrant, dated December 7, 2007.
 10.2† First Amendment to the Alliance Agreement between Monster Worldwide Inc. and the Registrant, dated April 18, 2008 10.3† Second Amendment to the Alliance Agreement between Monster Worldwide Inc. and the Registrant, dated January 31, 2009 10.4† Third Amendment to the Alliance Agreement between Monster Worldwide Inc. and the Registrant, dated February 2010.
 10.5† Fourth Amendment to the Alliance Agreement between Monster Worldwide Inc. and the Registrant, dated September 16, 2011.
-10.6 Marketing Media Services Agreement between Apollo and the Registrant, dated January 19, 2011.
+10.6 Marketing Media Services Agreement between Apollo Group and the Registrant, dated January 19, 2011.
 10.7 Form of Employment Agreement to be entered into between the Registrant and James Kirsch 10.8 Form of Employment Agreement to be entered into between the Registrant and Rudy Martinez 10.9 Form of Contribution and Reorganization Agreement 10.10 Form of Debt Conversion Agreement 21 Subsidiaries of the Registrant - None.
 23.1 Consent of Marcum LLP.
 23.2 Consent of SNR Denton US LLP (see Exhibit 5.1).
-24.1 Powers of Attorney (see signature page).
-99.1 Consent of Barry Feierstein 99.2 Consent of Stephen Pemberton 99.3 Consent of Daniel Marovitz 99.4 Consent of Andrea Saenz 99.5 Draft registration statement, dated April 16, 2012, confidentially submitted to the SEC.
-Denotes to be filed by amendment
+24.1 Powers of Attorney (previously filed).
+99.1 Consent of Barry Feierstein (previously filed).
+99.2 Consent of Stephen Pemberton (previously filed).
+99.3 Consent of Daniel Marovitz (previously filed).
+99.4 Consent of Andrea Saenz (previously filed).
+99.5 Draft registration statement, dated April 16, 2012, confidentially submitted to the SEC. (previously filed).
+Denotes t o be filed by amendment